 The Doctor of Physical Therapy program at the Augusta University is designed to prepare

-students to sit for the national licensing examination.
-(Note: State law regulates
+learners to sit for the national licensing examination.
+(Note: state law regulates

 the practice of physical therapy.
 To obtain information on a particular state's practice